Flat Rate vs Hourly Rate: Which is Better to Choose?

 Flat Rate:

-For freelancers who are capable of completing work efficiently on time, a flat rate is the most profitable billing process.
+For freelancers who are capable of completing work efficiently and on time, a flat rate is the most profitable billing process.
 The faster the work gets completed there is more scope for getting new projects.
 Moreover, this billing method makes it easier for the client to understand how much they have to pay.
-Besides, this set price for a specific task helps the client to plan their budget and eliminates the stress involved in tracking hours for hourly rates.
+Besides, this set price for a specific task helps the client plan their budget and eliminates the stress involved in tracking hours for hourly rates.

 Here are some of the other advantages of Flat Rate: